-AfCTA success: Government establishes special financing windows to support businesses
+AfCTA Success: Government establishes special financing windows to support businesses

 The Ministry of Trade and Industry will collaborate with financial institutions to establish Special Financing Windows for products of strategic sectors to harness the benefits of the Africa Continental Free Trade Area (AfCTA).

-This was contained in a speech read on behalf of Mr. Alan Kyeremanten, Minister of Trade and Industry, in Accra at the Graphic Business and Stanbic Bank Breakfast meeting on the theme: “leveraging AfCFTA: The Critical Success Factors”.
+This was contained in a speech read on behalf of Alan Kyerematen, the Minister of Trade and Industry, in Accra at the Graphic Business and Stanbic Bank Breakfast meeting on the theme: “Leveraging AfCFTA: The Critical Success Factors”.

-Currently, the Monetary Policy Rate, which has become an important benchmark for pricing lending rates in Ghana, stands at 14.5 percent compared to 3.5 percent in South Africa, 4 percent in Cote d’Ivore, 7 percent in Kenya, and 11.8 percent in Nigeria.
+Currently, the Monetary Policy Rate, which has become an important benchmark for pricing lending rates in Ghana, stands at 14.5 per cent compared to 3.5 per cent in South Africa, 4 per cent in Cote d’Ivoire, 7 per cent in Kenya and 11.8 per cent in Nigeria.

 These include the Financial Stimulus Package for local industries, implemented with the support of participating financial institutions; the banking sector reforms which had yielded improved liquidity in the sector; the proposals to establish a Domestic Credit Rating Agency to assist firms with access to capital; and Ghana Stock Exchange Market Initiatives to help attract capital to Ghanaian businesses.